Start Archery shop now open!

 • Nose: the bowstring is anchored against your nose, often near the bridge.

-Your anchor point, no matter the bow style that you are shooting, is absolutely crucial.
+Your anchor point, no matter the bowstyle that you're shooting, is absolutely crucial.
 It directly affects your draw length, which in turn can affect the bow weight you are pulling.
-Whether you are shooting longbow, barebow or freestyle, choosing a point in which you can replicate every single time is of the utmost importance.
+Whether you are shooting longbow, barebow, or freestyle, choosing a point that you can replicate every single time is important.

 String picture

-The string picture (shown below) is where you see the string when at full draw somewhere on the bow and is an important reference.
+The string picture (shown below) is where you see the string when at full draw somewhere on the bow, and is an important reference point.

-Making sure this is in the same place every single time will lead to better groupings.
-Where the string picture is down to the individual, some of the most used places are alongside the riser, next to the sight ring or even in the middle of it.
+Making sure your sting picture is in the same place every single time will lead to better groupings.
+Where the string picture is down to the individual, some of the most used places are alongside the riser, next to the sight ring, or even in the middle of it.

 Clicker